andreeadracovita/book-notes/readme.md

 Deployment [here](https://notable-ar.onrender.com/).

+Note: The project features both PostgreSQL functionality for interacting with a db, as well as a default json books list as a starter for no db connection.
+Initial deployment uses the default json for the moment (pending update).

 ## Requirements

 For development, you will only need Node.js and a node global package, Yarn, installed in your environement.